Trump Criticized for Mistakenly Calling Wildfire-Ravaged California Town of Paradise 'Pleasure'

 Cal Fire has predicted that the blaze will not be fully contained until Nov.
 30. The fire first broke out on Nov.
 8.

-“They spent a lot of time on raking and cleaning and doing things and they don’t have any problem,” Trump added.

-The president also referenced Finland’s style of forest management during an interview with Fox News’ Chris Wallace, where Trump added that while climate change “maybe” contributed to the fires, “the big problem we have is management.”

-As of Monday morning, the Woolsey Fire — which is responsible for destroying the homes of many residents — has burned through 96,949 acres is 94 percent contained.
+As of Monday morning, the Woolsey Fire — which is responsible for destroying the homes of many residents, including celebrities — has burned through 96,949 acres is 94 percent contained.
 The Hill Fire, located near the Borderline Bar and Grill in Thousand Oaks — the site of the recent tragic mass shooting — is now 100 percent contained.

 To help victims of the California wildfires, visit the American Red Cross, the Los Angeles Fire Department Foundation and the California Fire Foundation for more information.